Safeguarding adults: e-learning course

 - Section 5 – What are my responsibilities with regard to safeguarding?

-- Section 6 – What can we do to prevent abuse of adults with safeguarding needs?
+- Section 6 – What can we do to prevent abuse of adults with care and support needs?

 SCORM compliant (on your LMS) versionOpen